Llenar70/allye-doc/Python Notebook.md

 # Python Notebook

 This widget provides a Jupyter Notebook environment within Allye, enabling Python code execution and data integration.
 You can integrate Python's powerful features for data manipulation, analysis, visualization, and more into your Allye workflows.
-Additionally, the Notebook Assistant feature allows AI to support your coding.
+Notebook code editing/execution is done in your default browser (JupyterLab); the widget itself serves as the bridge for data exchange and quick browser launch.

 When Allye starts, a Jupyter Notebook server is also launched in the background.
 The default port number is `8887`, but it can be changed in the "User Settings" dialog (see figures below), accessible via the gear icon in the top-right corner of Allye.